Students with Disabilities

 Disclosing a Disability

 Choosing when and how to disclose a disability is an important and personal decision.
 There is no one-size-fits-all answer for when to disclose.
-The National Collaborative on Workforce and Disability compiled a nationally recognized book and resources on disability disclosure.
+The National Collaborative on Workforce and Disability compiled a nationally recognized book and resources on disability disclosures.

 Links of Job Search Resources